-The production activities considered thus far involved the coordination of labor from many different households (e.g. Wright 1991).
-Guild-like organizations, which have been inferred from evidence of technological virtuosity and decentralized production, likely contributed to the coordination of different groups of artisans (e.g. Wright 2010, 327).
+(e.g., Wright, 1991).
+Guild-like organizations, which have been inferred from evidence of technological virtuosity and decentralized production, likely contributed to the coordination of different groups of artisans (e.g., Wright, 2010, p.
+327).
 Such organizations would have comprised an integrating institution capable of producing, reproducing, consolidating, mobilizing, and preserving the knowledge and skill necessary to engage in different production activities.
 A similar model of Indus craft organization was first suggested by Rissman (1989), who posited that the restricted range of seal motifs found at different Indus cities revealed that multiple workshops operated independently of specific locations of production.
 This model holds that production activities were undertaken by multiple specialist groups who accumulated resources for the production and reproduction of the craft apart from households, while also standardizing production practices.
-Groups of artisans specialized in different techniques and shared their skills with one another, applying knowledge gained from the production of one kind of craft to a range of different materials (Miller 2007a; 2007b).
+Groups of artisans specialized in different techniques and shared their skills with one another, applying knowledge gained from the production of one kind of craft to a range of different materials (Miller, 2007a,b).
 The result was a wide range of highly standardized craft objects produced in very large numbers by many different groups of artisans.
-In nearly every study of the spatial distribution of finished craft objects in Indus settlements (e.g. Vidale & Balista 1988; Miller 2000; Wright et al. 2003; 2005), they are most often found everyday households-they were not meaningfully restricted.
+In nearly every study of the spatial distribution of finished craft objects in Indus settlements (e.g., Vidale and Balista, 1988; Miller, 2000; Wright et al., 2003, 2005), they are most often found in everyday households-they were not meaningfully restricted.
 Interactions among guild-like organizations may help explain how different technological styles emerged heterarchically or from the bottom-up.

 Collective action leaves a robust material footprint.
-Detecting archaeological evidence of collective action is straightforward-the archaeological record is full of big things that simply could not have been built without the labor of many people.
-Prominent examples include the temple complexes at Teotihuacán (e.g. Cowgill 2015), the monumental platforms in the early settlements along the Andes coast (Pozorski & Pozorski 2018), Pepys' pyramid in ancient Egypt (Wenke 2009) and the Temple Oval at Khafajah in Mesopotamia (Delougaz 1940).
-Large non-residential structures were also built in the Indus, providing direct evidence for collective action (e.g. Smith 2016; Wright 2016).
-Archaeologists have identified many examples of such buildings, along with large-scale investments in infrastructure in Indus settlements (Wright 2010).
-Examples include the massive structures of the Western Mound at Mohenjo-daro, such as the Great Bath, and the erroneously named "Stupa" at Mohenjo-daro (Marshall 1931, 23).
-Detailed discussions of these structures are available in a range of studies (e.g. Fentress 1976; Jansen 1993b; Verardi & Barba 2010; Vidale 2010).
-Like many of the large non-residential structures of Mohenjo-daro, the Great Bath was built atop a massive brick platform (e.g. Jansen 1993a; Mosher 2017), which would have demanded the investment of many hours of labor from many people.
-Possehl (2002, 103) speculated that a single platform would have required 4 million days of labor.
-Even at Harappa, where colonial British brick-mining activities destroyed much of the city's architecture (Vats 1940, 17; Lahiri 2005), excavators reported substantial foundation platforms that could have supported large nonresidential structures (Vats 1940, 12-17).
-The Harappa Archaeological Research Project has revealed that massive, gated walls surrounded each of Harappa's neighborhoods (Meadow & Kenoyer 1997; 2005; Wright 2010; Kenoyer 2012).
-Evidence of collective action has also been reported in plans of excavations at Dholavira, which reveal the construction of city walls, gateways, and a series of interconnected reservoirs that were cut deeply into the bedrock surrounding the city (Bisht 2005; 2015).
+Detecting archaeological evidence of collective action is straightforwardthe archaeological record is full of big things that simply could not have been built without the labor of many people.
+Prominent examples include the temple complexes at Teotihuacán (e.g., Cowgill, 2015), the monumental platforms in the early settlements along the Andes coast (Pozorski and Pozorski, 2018), Pepys' pyramid in ancient Egypt (Wenke, 2009) and the Temple Oval at Khafajah in Mesopotamia (Delougaz, 1940).
+Large non-residential structures were also built in the Indus, providing direct evidence for collective action (e.g., Smith, 2016; Wright, 2016).
+Archaeologists have identified many examples of such buildings, along with largescale investments in infrastructure in Indus settlements (Wright, 2010).
+Examples include the massive structures of the Western Mound at Mohenjo-daro, such as the Great Bath, and the erroneously named "Stupa" at Mohenjo-daro (Marshall, 1931, 23).
+Detailed discussions of these structures are available in a range of studies (e.g., Fentress, 1976; Jansen, 1993b; Verardi and Barba, 2010; Vidale, 2010).
+Like many of the large nonresidential structures of Mohenjo-daro, the Great Bath was built atop a massive brick platform (e.g., Jansen, 1993a; Mosher, 2017), which would have demanded the investment of many hours of labor from many people.
+Possehl (2002, p.
+103) speculated that a single platform would have required 4 million days of labor.
+Even at Harappa, where British colonial brickmining activities destroyed much of the city's architecture (Vats, 1940, p.
+17; Lahiri, 2005), excavators reported substantial foundation platforms that could have supported large nonresidential structures (Vats, 1940, p.
+12-17).
+The Harappa Archaeological Research Project has revealed that massive, gated walls surrounded each of Harappa's neighborhoods (Meadow and Kenoyer, 1997, 2005; Wright, 2010; Kenoyer, 2012).
+Evidence of collective action has also been reported in plans of excavations at Dholavira, which reveal the construction of city walls, gateways, and a series of interconnected reservoirs that were cut deeply into the bedrock surrounding the city (Bisht, 2005, 2015).